A Complete Guide to IELTS- Crack It with Confidence

 Very good user

-It has fully operational command of the language with only occasional inaccuracies and unnatural language choices.
+the language with only occasional inaccuracies and unnatural language choices.
 Misunderstandings may occur in unknown situations.
 It can handle complex and detailed argumentation well.

 7